2018

 2020 - 2021

 In 2020, Alie continued the project through her new company, Owlfly LLC.
 She hired Olivier Montmayeur and Liv Breglia – fellow alumni from RIT and ESW – to help perform extensive thermodynamics testing and modeling.
 The team constructed a custom heat transfer test rig to quickly analyze and compare insulation prototypes.
-By the end of 2021, the Owlfly team was able to replicate the thermal physics of yellowjacket nests using the principles of biomimicry.
-The team named the new insulation YellowJacket™ after the wasps that inspired it.
+By the end of 2021, the Owlfly team was able to replicate the thermal physics of yellowjacket nests using the principles of biomimicry, and named the new insulation YellowJacket™ after the wasps that inspired it.

 2022